kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ```

 ## Monitoring Metrics
-Algorithms using Tensorflow can generate metrics for Tenosrboard view.
+Algorithms using Tensorflow can generate metrics for a Tenosrboard view.
+Later upon request, a Tensorboard webserver will start, serving a dashboard comparing different runs of the algorithm.
-Later upon request a Tensorboard webserver can be invoked comparing different runs of the algorithm.
+To allow hkube to display your algorithms Tesorboard metrics: In the algorithm code, write your Tensorboard metrics to a folder path set as environment variable ALGO_METRICS_DIR value.
-In the algorithm code write Tensorboard metrics to a folder with environment variable ALGO_METRICS_DIR points to.
+To run Tesorboard: In Hkube spec find 'board' api to start a tensorboard web server, visualizing the tensor metrics.